Quick guide to using ARCH

 1. Collection - Provide a high level overview of web archive collections.
 These files enable exploration of domain-related information and patterns.
 They may be especially useful in conjunction with other ARCH datasets.

-2. Network - Explore connections among documents in a web archive visually.
+2. Network - Explore connections among documents in a web archive collection visually.
 Learn such things as: which websites have the most in-bound or out-bound links; which paths can be taken through the networks that connect pages; and which communities exist within the same link structure.

 You may toggle the Sample option to include only the first 100 records from the collection in your dataset.